arzeyak/GBR-Coral-Skeletal-Records-Database/README.md

 # GBR-Coral-Archive
-An archive or coral from drilling in the GBR
+An archive for coral from drilling in the GBR